MacDill recovers after Hurricane Ian

 Damage from Hurricane Ian is shown across MacDill Air Force Base, Florida, Sept.
 29, 2022.
 Hurricane Ian made landfall in Southwest Florida as a Category 4 hurricane.
-(U.S. Air Force Video by Tech.
-Sgt.
-Joshua Smoot)
+(U.S. Air Force photo by Senior Airman Hiram Martinez)

 |Date Taken: